mattjw/sparkql/README.md

 being inspectable by IDEs and other tools, allowing goodness such as IDE auto-completion, automated refactoring, and identifying errors before runtime.

-`path_col` is the counterpart to `path_str` and returns a Spark `Column` object for the path, allowing it to be used in all places where Spark requires a column.

 ### DataFrame validation